denko-rb/lgpio/README.md

   - Only outputs on a SPI MOSI pin.
 Must be able to set SPI clock frequency to 2.4 MHz.
 - [ ] Bit Bang SPI
 - [ ] Bit Bang I2C
-- [x] Bit Bang 1-Wire Basics
+- [x] Bit Bang 1-Wire (Basic)
   - Reset, reading, and writing work.
-  - Example for a connected (not-parasite) DS18B20 temperature sensor is provided.
+  - Example for a connected (not-parasite) DS18B20 temperature sensor provided.
   - `one_wire_search` isn't a true search.
-It's a partial used for an iterative search, called from [denko/piboard](https://github.com/denko-rb/denko-piboard).
+It's a partial, called by [denko/piboard](https://github.com/denko-rb/denko-piboard).
-  - If you need search, CRC, or multiples on one bus, I suggest using denko/piboard, or copying from the OneWire module in [denko](https://github.com/denko-rb/denko).
+  - If you need search, CRC, or multiples on a bus, use `denko/piboard`, or copy from [denko](https://github.com/denko-rb/denko).

 ## Sysfs PWM Interface Features
-*Note:* If the Hardware PWM channel for a pin is started, it can only be used as PWM until rebooting.
+**Note:** If the hardware PWM channel for a pin is started, it can only be used as PWM until rebooting.
 The associated GPIO for that pin will not work.
 - [x] Hardware PWM Out (specific pins, depending on board)
 - [x] Servo
 - [x] On-off keying (OOK) modulated waves